erthalion/erthalion.github.io/_posts/2014-03-08-django-with-schemas.markdown

     }
 {% endhighlight %}

 It can be working, until you [don't use pgbouncer][pgbouncer_maillist].
-This option hasn't supported because of the connection pool - when you close a connection with `search_path`, it will be returned into the pool, and can be reused with out of date `search_path`.
+This option hasn't supported because of the connection pool - when you close a connection with `search_path`, it will be returned into the pool, and can be reused with the out of date `search_path`.

 So what we gonna do?
 The only choice is to use `connection_create` signal:
 {% highlight python %}